 Intravascular and interstitial volume overload and manifestations of inadequate tissue perfusion.

-32. What are symptoms of inadequate tissue perfusion?
+32. What are the symptoms of inadequate tissue perfusion?

-33. Approximately how many people have congestive heart failure in
+33. How many people have congestive heart failure in the United States?

 34. What age comprises 75% of the patients with congestive heart failure?

-35. What are five possible causes of left-sided failure?
+35. What are five possible causes of left-sided heart failure?

-Low blood flow causes damage to the heart myocardium, causing it to lose function as a pump.
+Low blood flow causes damage to the heart’s myocardium, causing it to lose function as a pump.

-Hypertension causes left ventricle hypertrophy.
-A thicker wall is harder to oxygenate properly.
-Ischemic damage causes loss of pump functionality.
+Hypertension causes left ventricle hypertrophy, and a thicker wall is harder to oxygenate properly.

 38. What is dilated cardiomyopathy (DCM)?